ACL Injuries in Soccer

 An ACL (anterior cruciate ligament) injury is a tear or sprain of the ligament that supports the knee joint.
 It commonly occurs during activities that involve sudden stops, changes in direction, or direct impact to the knee, such as in soccer.

-See also Youth Soccer Development Podcasts
+See also Soccer and Political Significance

 2. How common are ACL injuries in soccer?